Click 4 SkatesClick 4 Skates

 Some ski shops sell Inline Skates.
 Check the yellow pages for stores in your area.
 Call first.

-If you know exactly what you want, exact size etc. you can buy skates online or at a large sporting goods store.
+If you know exactly what you want, exact size etc.you can buy skates online or at a large sporting goods store.
+Click here to view some skating equipment I might recommend to my students.

 RENTING SKATES - Rent from SkateU!